jzhao0802/palab/perf_metrics_cat.md

 ## Purpose
 This function will provide metrics and graphics that are relevant for assessing the results of a binary classifier.

-## Dependencies
+## Internal Dependencies
 _An additional column will have been generated which is the predicted score of the positive outcome event for each observation_

 ## Name
 `perf_metrics_cat`

-## Inputs
+## Parameters
 * `model_output`
   * an R dataset where the first column is the `patient_id`, the second column is the `outcome_variable` and the third column is the `predicted_scores` from the model.
 * `prob_thrsh`
   * The threshold which is applied to the `predicted_scores`
+* `tp_vals`
+    * A list of values defined by the user that represent the numbers of true positives for which the corresponding false positive count and predicted score threshold should be computed.
 * `roc_curve_flag`
   * This flag indicates whether a receiver operator characteristic (ROC) curve should be saved as a graphic.
-This can be either "True" or "False".
+This can be either "TRUE" or "FALSE".
+The default value is FALSE.
 * `pr_curve_flag`
   * This flag indicates whether a precision-recall (PR) curve should be generated and saved as a graphic.
-This can be either "True" or "False".
+This can be either "TRUE" or "FALSE".
+The default value is FALSE.
-* `tp_vals`
-  * A list of values defined by the user that represent the numbers of true positives for which the corresponding false positive count and predicted score threshold should be computed.

 ## Function
 * Check if `model_output` input has the correct format: